hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ---

-## The Interactive Editor
+## Menu option 5 - The Interactive Editor

-**Menu option 5** opens the interactive editor for a datagroup or URL category.
 This is where you view contents and make changes.
 The editor supports browsing, searching, and modifying entries with full pagination.

 ### How It Works